Randolph Apperson Hearst

-Randolph Apperson Hearst (December 2, 1915 – December 18, 2000) was the fourth son of the five sons of William Randolph Hearst and Millicent Hearst.
-His twin brother, David, died in 1986.
-Randolph is the father of Patty Hearst.
+Randolph Apperson Hearst (December 2, 1915 – December 18, 2000) was a newspaper publisher and member of the wealthy Hearst family.
+He was the fourth of the five sons of William Randolph Hearst and Millicent Hearst as well as the father of Patty Hearst.

 Early life

-Randolph Apperson Hearst was born on December 2, 1915 with his twin brother, David (1915–1986), to Millicent Hearst and William Randolph Hearst in New York City.
-He attended the Lawrenceville School in Lawrenceville, New Jersey and graduated from Harvard University in 1938.
+Randolph Apperson Hearst was born on December 2, 1915, with his twin brother, David (1915–1986), to Millicent Hearst and William Randolph Hearst in New York City.
+He attended the Lawrenceville School in Lawrenceville, New Jersey, and attended Harvard University for one year.

 Career

 After graduating, Hearst joined the family business, the Hearst Corporation.
 In the late 1930s, he worked for The Atlanta Georgian, one of the Hearst family's papers.
 After the Georgian was sold in 1940, he moved to San Francisco and worked on The San Francisco Call.
 In 1942, he joined the United States Army Air Forces's Air Transport Command and rose to the rank of captain.
 After leaving the Army, he became an associate publisher of the Oakland Post-Enquirer and in 1947, he returned to the San Francisco Call as an executive editor.
 In 1950, he became the publisher of the Call.

 Long active in management of the San Francisco Examiner, he eventually became chairman of the Hearst board (1973–96).
-He retired in favor of his nephew, George Randolph Hearst, Jr.
+He retired in favor of his nephew, George Randolph Hearst Jr.

 Randolph Hearst never had the opportunity to become Chief Executive Officer.
 His father's will established a trust that had five family (initially his sons, then their heirs) and eight non-family trustees.
 All trustees served for life and elected their successors, which maintained the proportions of family and non-family trustees.
 The trustees name the corporation's board of directors, and the trust does not dissolve until all grandchildren of William Randolph Hearst alive at his death have died.
 It was under Randolph Hearst's chairmanship that the chief executive inherited from his father, Richard E. Berlin, finally retired, but the next three presidents were all also non-family trustees.